Last modified 3rd August 2022

 Accessibility statement for Bats In Churches

-This website is run by the Bats In Churches Partnership and designed by BoldLight We want as many people as possible to be able to use this website.
+This website is run by the Bats In Churches Partnership.
+We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 We’ve also made the website text as simple as possible to understand.